HAShihab/fathmm/README.md

 * -p [?]

-This parameter controls which phenotype ontology to use:
+An optional parameter which controls the phenotype ontology used in our software:

 ```
 DO : Disease Ontology [this is the default]